jens-maus/amissl/README.md

 Other shared libraries are usually stored inside the `AmiSSL:Libs/AmiSSL` directory.
-None of these libraries have to be opened directly by any third party application but only by 'amisslmaster.library'.
+None of these libraries have to be opened directly by any third party application but only by `amisslmaster.library`.
 The technical details on this can be found in the AmiSSL SDK documentation.

 ### Root Certificates